s-victor/TinyPedal/docs/customization.md

 Calculate sectors timing based on all time best sectors and affects `Sectors Widget` display.
 This option is enabled by default.
 Set `false` to calculate sectors timing from current session only.
 Note, both session best and all time best sectors data are saved no matter the setting.

+## Stats module
+**This module records driver stats data.**

+Note, while `enable_player_index_override` or `enable_active_state_override` option is enabled in [Shared memory API](#shared-memory-api), driver stats will not be recorded.
+Stats are only saved when driver returned to garage.

+    module_stats
+Enable stats module.

+    vehicle_classification
+Set one of the three vehicle classifications where stats will be saved.

+`Class - Brand` saves corresponding stats under class and brand name.
+Make sure to use [Vehicle brand editor](#vehicle-brand-editor) to import brand name.
+If brand name does not exist, only class name will be used instead.

+`Class` saves corresponding stats under class name only.

+`Vehicle` saves corresponding stats under vehicle name only.
+Saving stats under vehicle name is not recommended, because each single vehicle in `RF2` or `LMU` uses unique vehicle name, which will result multiple records of the same vehicle.

+    enable_podium_by_class
+Enable to count race finish position by class instead of overall position.

 ## Vehicles module
 **This module provides additional processed vehicles data.**